about house of duafe | where rest and ease are liberatory care practices

 For Taylor Elane, house of duafe offers a comforting invitation to reclaim rest and ease as a divine right for herself and others.

-Duafe means, “wooden comb”.
+Duafe (pronounced "doo-ah-fay") means “wooden comb”.
 An Adinkra symbol from the Akan culture, duafe embodies femininity, patience, prudence, love, and care for Self and others.
 Growing up, Taylor was ascribed the duafe symbol by her mother in recognition of the caring and prudent qualities Taylor innately embodied.

 Decades later, the COVID-19 pandemic and racial reckoning of 2020 required Taylor to take a caring approach toward her nervous system regulation and well-being.
 Such an approach centered on cultivating rest and ease moment-to-moment, especially while Taylor held equity-based leadership roles.
 From non-performative yoga, meditation, naps, daydreaming, journaling, and more, Taylor discovered the power of intentional and active rest for Self-care and soothing her nervous system to avoid burnout.